-You may wonder what happens behind the scenes when you run a spell check in PowerPoint or any other Microsoft Office program.
+Do you wonder what happens behind the scenes when you run a spell check in PowerPoint or any other Microsoft Office program?
 This is what happens:

 - PowerPoint looks at each word you have typed and matches those words with the entries listed within its dictionary.

-- If it comes across any word that the dictionary does not contain, it goes ahead and marks that word as misspelled.
+- If it comes across any word that its dictionary does not contain, it goes ahead and marks that word as misspelled.

 - Then it offers you suggestions for that supposedly misspelled word, so that you can replace that word with any other similar word found within its dictionary.

-So why did we use the term "supposedly" in the last sentence?
+So why did we use the term supposedly in the last sentence?
 That's because PowerPoint's dictionary is quite basic, and includes mainly words used in common, everyday language.
 If a word does not exist within that dictionary, it is not necessarily misspelled!
-There are so many specialized words in different knowledge branches like medicine, research, law, computing, etc. that are not common words.
-Yet, they are perfectly valid as far as spellings are concerned.
+There are so many specialized words in different knowledge branches like medicine, research, law, computing, etc., that are not common.
+Yet, they are perfectly valid as far as their spellings are concerned.

 To counter this state of affairs, you can buy several specialized dictionaries.
 In fact, some great dictionaries are also available free of cost.
 These dictionaries can be then loaded within PowerPoint and other Microsoft Office programs to give you a larger range of words to use.

 For this tutorial, we downloaded this free Medical dictionary from Raj&Co.

 Follow these steps to load a dictionary within PowerPoint 365 for Windows:

 - If you have launched PowerPoint, choose Options, as shown highlighted in green within Figure 1, below.
 Alternatively, if you already have a presentation open, choose the File menu to bring up Backstage view, and select Options.
 You can also press both the Alt and T keys together, and next press O.